 int extern else

 char register for

 float typedef do

 double static while

 struct goto switch

 union return case

 long sizeof default

 short break entry

-2
+unsigned continue

+auto if

 The entry keyword is not currently implemented by any compiler but is reserved for future use.
-Some implementations also reserve the words fortran and asm
+Some implementations also reserve the words fortran and asm.